Tim Cook is the CEO of Apple and serves on its Board of Directors.

 Sewell received his J.D. from George Washington University in 1986, and a Bachelor of Science degree from the University of Lancaster, in the United Kingdom, in 1979.

 Jeff joined Apple in 1998 as head of worldwide procurement and in 2004 he was named vice president of Operations.
-In 2007, Jeff played a significant role in Apple's entry into the mobile phone market with the launch of the iPhone, and he has led worldwide operations for iPod and iPhone since that time.
+Jeff played a key role in Apple’s entry into the mobile phone market with the launch of iPhone, and since 2010 has led worldwide operations for all products.
+In 2013, he began leading the Apple Watch project.

 Prior to Apple, Jeff worked for the IBM Corporation from 1985 to 1998 in a number of operations and engineering roles.
 He holds a bachelor's degree in Mechanical Engineering from North Carolina State University and an MBA from Duke University.